adrian1715/portfolio-website/README.md

 2. The `dist` folder will contain all the files ready for deployment to any static hosting service (Netlify, Vercel, GitHub Pages, etc.)

-## 📧 Contact Integration

-The contact form uses EmailJS for email functionality.
-To set up:

-1. Create an account at [EmailJS](https://www.emailjs.com/)
-2. Set up your email service and template
-3. Add your EmailJS credentials to your environment variables or configuration

 ## 🤝 Contributing

 This is a personal portfolio project, but suggestions and improvements are welcome!
 Feel free to: